openclimatedata/unfccc-detailed-data-by-party/README.md

 According to the [overview webpage](http://unfccc.int/ghg_data/new_reporting_requirements/items/9560.php) the interface contains data

-> reported by Annex I Parties and, to the extent possible, information provided in the national communications and biennial update reports of non-Annex I Parties as of 9 February 2018
+>  reported by Annex I Parties and, to the extent possible, information provided in the national communications and biennial update reports of non-Annex I Parties as of 27 May 2018

 Note also the following footnotes from the data interface: